JHolderguru/serveless-deployment/README.md

 [<img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png">](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=myteststack&templateURL=https://awscomputeblogimages.s3-us-west-2.amazonaws.com/samfarm-website.yaml)

 Once the stack is complete, we will need to keep track of the S3 bucket name and the URL for the website.

-Now we have all the seperate parts of our website, but lets get SAM up and running:
+Now we have all the separate parts of our website, but lets get SAM up and running:

 ```bash
 sh upload_website.sh <s3-bucket-name>